Tropical Storm Barry (2001): Meteorological history

 At 1800 UTC on August 4, the cyclone re-intensified slightly, and was upgraded to a tropical storm as the shear decreased.
 Early on August 5, a strengthening period began as deep convection ignited over and near the low-level center.
 Prior to landfall, banding features developed on the eastern half of the circulation, despite some residual westerly shear.
 Within seven hours, the barometric pressure dropped from 1004 mb to 990 mb and overall satellite presentation had begun to improve.
 Barry reached its peak intensity at 1800 UTC on August 5 with winds of 70 mph, just shy of hurricane status.
 An eye formed at around the same time.
-At 0500 UTC on August 6, Barry increased in forward speed and made landfall at Santa Rosa Beach, Florida with winds of 70 mph.
-Moving inland, the system weakened rapidly to a tropical depression; the National Hurricane Center issued its last advisory on the storm early on August 6.
+At 0500 UTC on August 6, Barry increased in forward speed and made landfall at Santa Rosa Beach, Florida, with winds of 70 mph.
+The National Hurricane Center (NHC) attempted to determine if Barry intensified into a Category 1 hurricane prior to landfall and noted that "the general public provided important observations of Barry."
+This included measurements of sustained winds of 69 to 75 mph and stronger gusts.
+However, the NHC could not ascertain the accuracy of these observations.
+Moving inland, the system weakened rapidly to a tropical depression; the NHC issued its last advisory on the storm early on August 6.
 By the evening hours, maximum sustained winds near the center were around 5 mph to 10 mph, as the system slowed significantly and drifted northwest at about 7 mph.
-The depression turned northwestward, and steadily weakened to a remnant low near Memphis, Tennessee on August 7, and the remnant low dissipated on August 8, over southeastern Missouri.
+The depression turned northwestward, and steadily weakened to a remnant low near Memphis, Tennessee. on August 7, and the remnant low dissipated on August 8, over southeastern Missouri.